 9.1.
-The Administering/Sponsoring institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Clinical Trial Grant period.
+The Administering/Sponsoring Institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Clinical Trial Grant period.
 Long-term leave may include maternity, paternity or long-term sick leave.
 9.2.
 Maternity or paternity leave is the responsibility of the Administering/Sponsoring Institution employing staff undertaking a FightMND project.
 Leave will be provided according to the Institution's local terms and conditions of employment.
 The costs of such leave are the responsibility of the Administering/Sponsoring Institution and are not provided for by FightMND.

 9.3.
-If a FightMND funded employee is due to take any planned long-term leave, the Clinical Trial Grant Principal Investigator should inform FightMND of the dates in advance.
-This will enable discussion to decide whether the Grant should be suspended for the period of absence until full-time employment can be resumed (see Terms and Conditions 4 and 11.2).
-If unplanned long-term leave occurs, the Clinical Trial Grant Principal Investigator or an approved representative of the Administering/Sponsoring Institution should contact FightMND as soon as possible to discuss the situation with the Research Co-ordinator.
+If a FightMND funded employee is due to take any planned long-term leave, the Clinical Trial Grant Primary Investigator should inform FightMND of the dates in advance.
+This will enable discussion to decide whether the grant should be suspended for the period of absence until full-time employment can be resumed (see terms and conditions 4 and 11.2).
+If unplanned long-term leave occurs, the Clinical Trial Grant Primary Investigator or an approved representative of the Administering/ Sponsoring Institution should contact FightMND by email to researchgrants@fightmnd.org.au as soon as possible to discuss the situation.